zooba/PTVS-wiki/Cookiecutter.md

 Note: You may need to run it in an elevated command prompt, depending on the options you've selected when you installed your python distribution.

-### Git

-Cookiecutter uses the copy of git.exe that is included by default with Visual Studio 15, so there is no need to install a standalone release of git.
-If for some reason it can't find the git that comes with VS, it will try to find one in the PATH.

 ```
 pip install cookiecutter
 ```